Take your pick from luxurious to fun and funky co-living spaces in Singapore.

 Hmlet brings together communal living with adequate privacy (you’ll get your own personal bathrooms!) in gorgeous Scandinavian spaces.
-The brand’s most recent development, Hmlet Cantonment, has captured our local-lovin’ hearts with a revamped heritage space, injecting subtle elements of Singaporean culture into the distinctly minimal decor.
+Hmlet Cantonment, in particular, has captured our local-lovin’ hearts with a revamped heritage space, injecting subtle elements of Singaporean culture into the distinctly minimal decor.

 True to its namesake, Hmlet – short for ‘Hamlet’ – is all about fostering a community.
 Apart from community managers linking you up with like-minded peers based on your profile, members are also free to run their own events and programmes such as yoga, sketching or cooking at the common spaces, so jump right in if you wanna mingle!
 As one of the more established co-living providers in Singapore, Hmlet has over 1,000 rooms available for tenancy across the island.
 From rooms close to the breezy East Coast to the Cantonment facility right in the heart of the CBD, there’s definitely a chic, modern suite you’ll fancy.

 Hmlet, multiple locations including Tiong Bahru, Orchard and Cantonment

 Ever wondered what it’d be like to have a human-sized hamster wheel as a treadmill?
 Lyf Funan Singapore brings that joie de vivre right to its nine-storey facility, which is currently the largest co-living property in Southeast Asia.
 What really sets Lyf apart is this playful energy across all its community-hosted events and common areas – from a retro-styled laundromat to a massive ball pit to the undeniably photo-worthy interiors across its various lounges, game rooms and open kitchens.

-If you’re all about flexible working arrangements, then the integrated working spaces will be just as much of a draw, especially since Lyf is just a short walk away from City Hall station.
-This one’s definitely for those of you who work hard and play hard; plus, you can even find accommodation for big groups of up to nine with the larger apartment rental options.
+If you’re all about flexible working arrangements, the integrated working spaces will be just as much of a draw, especially since Lyf is just a short walk away from City Hall station.
+This one’s for those of you who work hard and play hard!
+Plus, you can even find accommodation for big groups of up to nine with the larger apartment rental options.

 Lyf Funan Singapore, Level 4, Funan Mall, 67 Hill Street, Singapore 179370